tmnd1991/testing-spark-structured-streaming/README.md

         staticInput(1) // passing the second element to the query ==> mezzo ),
       AdvanceManualClock(10),
-      CheckAnswer(5) // mezzo is composed by 5 letters
+      CheckAnswer(3,5) // mezzo is composed by 5 letters

       // and so on, let's see another more complex example )
   }

-  test("Testing a query that count the lenght of the word given in input") {
+  test("Testing a query that count the lenght of the word given a big list of world as input") {
     import spark.implicits._
     val staticInput = List(
       "Nel",